gabrieImoreira/gabrieImoreira/README.md

 ### Hi, I'm Gabriel 👋

 Hello, I'm Gabriel and I really love ☕, life science, programming and I'm a machine learning enthusiast.
 Then, I'm trying to put this all together and solve problems, creat products and do science.
-When I'm not brewing my coffee or getting mad with shit code made by me, I'm playing video games, reading, listening to 🎶 and podcasts about tech.
+When I'm not brewing my coffee or getting mad with shit code made by me, I'm playing video games, reading, listening 🎶 and podcasts about tech.

 - 🔭 I’m currently working with AI, Python and RPA
 - 🌱 and all the time I’m learning about Machine Learning and Deep Learning.